Greetings from the Hermann Sons Life Home Office.

 We also have all of the raw footage that we can use to create our own videos for specific projects like marketing the Camp for rentals.

 I encourage anyone reading this blog to take a few minutes to view the completed videos.

-The “Behind the Scenes with Laurence Fishburne” segment can be seen here.
-(Scroll down to BUSINESS and our documentary is titled "The Future of American Businesses."
+• The “Behind the Scenes with Laurence Fishburne” segment can be seen under the BUSINESS section entitled "The Future of American Businesses."

-The corporate profile created as part of this project is featured on YouTube on our Official Hermann Sons Life Channel.
-You can view by clicking here.
+• The corporate profile created as part of this project is featured on YouTube on our Official Hermann Sons Life Channel.

 I could not be happier with the way this project turned out.
 I am truly blessed to be associated with this organization and this video is proof of why we should all be proud to be a part of the Hermann Sons Life family and why we should encourage everyone we know to do the same.